Sustainability

 Furthermore, we have also established management systems at Fuji Electric as well as Group companies in Japan and overseas, and we provide regular training to all of our employees, manage access to operating sites and offices, implement Internet device and computer security measures, and conduct annual inspections regarding the status of efforts taken by each workplace.

-In addition, to respond to increasingly diversified and sophisticated cyber-security threats, we endeavor to strengthen our computer security incident response team and security operation center (CSIRT/SOC), our monitoring of signs and information related to new cyber attacks, and our information-system defense and attack monitoring functions.
+In addition, to respond to increasingly diversified and sophisticated cyber-security threats, we have incorporated the expertise of third-party specialists, and we endeavor to strengthen our computer security incident response team and security operation center (CSIRT/SOC), our monitoring of signs and information related to new cyberattacks, and our information-system defense and attack monitoring functions.

 At our bases as well, we strive to improve our information security countermeasures based on the requirements of our business partners, related industry organization guidelines, market trends, and other factors, and in businesses for which public certification of information security management is required, two departments and two subsidiaries of Fuji Electric Co., Ltd. have acquired information security management system (ISMS) certification.
-Furthermore, concerning personal information protection, Fuji Electric Co., Ltd. and three of its subsidiaries have been granted the Privacy Mark.
+Furthermore, concerning personal information protection, Fuji Electric Co., Ltd. and two of its subsidiaries have acquired the Privacy Mark certification.

 External Certification Related to Information Security